 You may need to consider tweaking or changing your character even if they’re a human.
 For example, are you playing a character of a different gender?
 If so, you may find that changing to a character of the same gender as you – the writer – will help you draw on your own experiences and emotions more.

-Anything that helps you write what you know more than you have now will likely remove some barriers to creating and embodying your character.
+Anything that helps you write what you know more than you have now will probably remove some barriers to creating and embodying your character.

 What next?
 Fill out the form at the bottom of this page, and then talk to your Commanding Officer to let them know that you believe that you’ll need to change your character to do that and you’d like guidance on planning and executing this plan.